akshatha-mydataprojects/travel-data-pipeline/README.md

 - Validate and clean incoming datasets
 - Enable automated analytical reporting
 - Provide business-ready insights such as revenue by destination and monthly booking trends

+##  How the Pipeline Solves It

+The pipeline addresses the business challenges as follows:

+- **Centralized Data**: Ingests raw CSVs from multiple regions into a single Neon PostgreSQL warehouse
+- **Data Validation & Cleaning**: Removes duplicates, ensures correct date formats, and checks for missing critical values
+- **Currency Standardization**: Converts EUR and GBP to USD for consistent revenue calculations
+- **Automated Reporting**: Generates analytical summaries such as revenue per destination, monthly bookings, top destinations, and booking status distribution
+- **Logging & Monitoring**: Tracks ETL execution to ensure reliability and reproducibility

+This allows business stakeholders to make **data-driven decisions**, monitor **destination performance**, and accurately **track revenue trends** in USD.

 ---
 ##  Project Overview